Generalized prolate spheroidal functions: algorithms and analysis: Quadratures for band-limited functions

-\end{definition} \begin{remark} In order to generate a Gaussian quadrature for GPSFs with bandlimit $c>0$, we first generate a Chebyshev quadrature for GPSFs with bandlimit $c/2$ and then, using those nodes and weights as a starting point, we use Newton's method with step-length control to find nodes and weights that form a Gaussian quadrature for GPSFs with bandlimit $c$. \end{remark} The following is a description of an algorithm for generating Gaussian quadratures for the GPSFs
+\end{definition} \begin{remark} In order to generate a generalized Gaussian quadrature for GPSFs with bandlimit $c>0$, we first generate a generalized Chebyshev quadrature for GPSFs with bandlimit $c/2$ and then, using those nodes and weights as a starting point, we use Newton's method with step-length control to find nodes and weights that form a generalized generalized Gaussian quadrature for GPSFs with bandlimit $c$. \end{remark} The following is a description of an algorithm for generating generalized Gaussian quadratures for the GPSFs